sunainapati/sunainapati.github.io/_posts/2024-07-08-Cartan's-criteria.md

 _title: Cartan's criteria for solvability and semi-simplicity and more on semi-simple lie algebra
 ---
 Hi!
 Another lie algebra post.
+# Contents
+{:.no_toc}

+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Cartan's criteria for solvability
 <div class='theorem'>
  Suppose $L$ is a complex solvable lie algebra.
 Then $L$ is solvable iff $\forall x,y,z\in L,k([x,y],z)=0$